FriesW/PushToProd/assembly/guide.md

 When bending the wire, use your nail and a firm grip to take all the forces of the bend.
 Try your best to keep any force off of the solder joints on the LEDs, as this could break the joint or rip off a PCB pad.
-Using your nail allows you to gain a very sharp corner in the wire.
+Using your nail allows you to make a very sharp corner in the wire.
 Practice and figure out a technique that works for you.
 You might also plan ahead and pre-emptivley place bends before gluing.